The Best Museums In NYC

 National Museum of the American Indian

-The museum is located on 1 Bowling Green.
-It is open daily from 10:00 am to 5:30 pm.
+The museum is located at 1 Bowling Green.

 Tenement Museum

-This very interesting museum in Manhattan Lower East Side will take you through the history and daily lives of New York’s working class – typically immigrants – that in the late 19th and early 20th century contributed to the economic boom of the city.
+This fascinating museum in Manhattan’s Lower East Side will take you through the history and daily lives of New York’s working-class – typically immigrants – who contributed to the city’s economic boom in the late 19th and early 20th century.

-Tenement Museum is located at 103 Orchard Street.
-Tours are offered daily; they have different prices and must be booked in advance.
+The Tenement Museum is located at 103 Orchard Street.

 Brooklyn Museum